Indre-V/bee-aware/README.md

 </details><br/>

-- To continue with the consistent appearance of the webpage, the initiative boxes a displayed in one column on the smaller screens.
+To maintain the consistent appearance of the webpage, the initiative boxes a displayed in one column on the smaller screens.
 The inside of each card has the same layout as the larger screen.

 <details><summary><b>Initiatives Smaller Screen</b></summary>